-I used to be a Communications Officer at CIFAR, where I worked on the website, newsletter, and on social media.
+I used to lead a team of content producers at ScienceUpFirst, an online campaign combatting COVID-19 misinformation.
+Before the pandemic, I was a Communications Officer at CIFAR, where I worked on the website, newsletter, and on social media.
 In late 2020, I led on content for a total website refresh.
-In nearly 3 years at CIFAR, I wrote dozens of articles and posts, including a interviews with up-and-coming researchers, an obituary for a leading quantum physicist, and the announcement of major funding for AI researchers in Canada.
+In nearly 3 years at CIFAR, I wrote dozens of articles and posts, including interviews with up-and-coming researchers, an obituary for a leading quantum physicist, and the announcement of major funding for AI researchers in Canada.

 Before that, I worked in London, England for two and a half years (at the Royal Institution and the Science Museum).
 Before that, I studied in Edinburgh, Scotland (MSc.
 Science Communication) and in Hamilton, Ontario (Bachelor of Arts & Science).
 Check out my LinkedIn profile for a full run-down of my experience.

 I started this blog in 2012 as a place to put interesting astronomy coursework after it was done.
 Then it evolved into my contribution to a friend’s essay-a-week competition and in the summer of 2013 I started my first series: Awesome extinct animals.
 The blog went quiet for a while after that, until mid-way through my scicomm degree, when I decided to write 26 articles, released once a week: the ABCs of Interesting Things.

 More recently, it’s been a repository for my writing and videos.

 I am always happy to hear from anybody who reads the blog and if you want to get in touch, leave a comment here or reach out on twitter (@farrowjon).
 If you have a topic in mind that I haven’t covered yet, let me know and I’ll get to it!